SoilRos/llvm-xray-tools/README.md

 This is a project that gathers useful scripts and used for analysing exacutables instrumented with the [`llvm-xray`](https://llvm.org/docs/XRay.html) project.
-In particular, it is a play ground to address where inefficiencies are coming from by computing stuffs the traces (i.e. computational complexity).
+In particular, it is a playground to address where inefficiencies are coming by computing stuffs from the traces (i.e. computational complexity).

 ## Installation and Setup